The formal programming at Fledge lasts for 10 weeks. It’s a short amount of time for all that gets accomplished. It’s incredible intense.

 The ECOSTAR Nature Accelerator is operated at the University of Padova, Italy by ECOSTAR, an organization created to train environmentally-conscious entrepreneurs.

-The formal programming lasts for 10 weeks, but Fledge continues on for as long a fledgling has needs.
+The formal programming lasts for 10 weeks, but Fledge continues on for as long as a fledgling needs our help.
 The mentors continue to be available.
 Fellow fledglings are connected online.
 All the prior and future fledglings as well.

 This is network that grows year after year as more fledglings graduate and more mentor join the network.
-What was once just 7 companies and 50 mentors (back in 2012), is not dozens fledglings and over 350 mentors today.
+What was once just 7 companies and 50 mentors (back in 2012), is now hundreds of entrepreneurs and many hundreds of mentors.

 This investment structure was designed to make Fledge a partner in the success of each fledgling.
 Our incentives are aligned with the founders, to find a path to sufficient, sustainable revenues.
 This structure is not reliant on an “exit”.
 We succeed when the fledgling succeeds, earning revenues from customers.